Ciprofloxacin/dexamethasone (Into the ear)

 How to Use This Medicine:

 - You may warm the drops by holding the unopened bottle in your hands for a few minutes.
-Putting cold drops in your ear might make you dizzy.
+Cold drops might make you dizzy.

 - Remove the cap.
 Do not let the tip of the dropper touch anything, including your ear.